mtccoote/mtccoote.github.io/_posts/2023-03-07-our-new-website.markdown

 ---
 Welcome to Talk Education Partnership's (TEP's) new website!

 This site emerged from an initiative to minimise the charity's operating costs.
-It has allowed TEP to cut subcriptions to website-building services and to streamline its domain name service (DNS) providers.
+It has allowed TEP to cut subscriptions to website-building services and to streamline its domain name service (DNS) providers.

 Ongoing costs for TEP's online presence have __fallen by over 80%__ as a result.
 This leaves us with more money to spend on [our causes]({% link about.markdown %}), and means more of your donations go toward those causes.